 Spain Travel Insurance

-Barcelona is a popular destination as it has some very famous landmarks such as the unfinished Cathedral and a white sandy beach.
+Barcelona is a popular destination because it has famous landmarks such as the unfinished Cathedral and a white sandy beach.

 - Summary of Cover

-- Popular Destinations
+- Popular Destinations in Spain

 - Travel Risks in Spain

 |Section & Cover||Silver||Gold||Platinum|

 |Cancellation or Curtailment*||-||£3,000||£7,500|

 |Missed Departure / Connection||-||£500||£500|

 *Excess payable does vary depending on the claim benefit.